astral-sh/uv/docs/guides/scripts.md

 Python recently added a standard format for [inline script metadata](https://packaging.python.org/en/latest/specifications/inline-script-metadata/#inline-script-metadata).
 This allows the dependencies for a script to be declared in the script itself.

-To use inline script metadata, include a `script` section at the top of the script:
+To use inline script metadata, include a `script` section at the top of the script and declare the dependencies using TOML:

 ```python title="example.py"
 # /// script